jasmcaus/tau/docs/muon-primer.md

 `REQUIRE(!condition);` | `CHECK(!condition);` | `condition` is false

 ### b.
 Binary Comparisons
 For a majority of your tests, `REQUIRE` and `CHECK` will suffice.
-However, Arrow provides GTest-like Binary Comparisons.
+However, Muon provides GTest-like Binary Comparisons.
 Both achieve the same purpose - we recommend `REQUIRE` and `CHECK` as they provide readable comparison checks.

 For user-defined types in a C++ codebase, we recommend using these Binary Comparisons (they don't require you to overload the `==`, `<=`... operators).